 From a legal perspective, there are some key aspects to consider when agreeing a parenting arrangement.
 We discuss each of those briefly below, to give you a starting point for your negotiations.

-Parental responsibility is all of the powers, duties and rights associated with making decisions on behalf of a child.
+Parental responsibility is all of the powers, duties and rights associated with making decisions on behalf of your child.
 This is not in relation to the everyday decisions, but rather the major decisions for the child, such as healthcare, education, religious upbringing, changing a child’s name and the issuing of passports.

 It is usually presumed that parental responsibility will be equally shared between the parents.
 This means that all major decisions should be made in consultation with each other.